 What does the FCA do with the report?

-• Preventative – to gather and analyse information on an identified risk, such as concerns over the firm’s financial crime risk management, and to develop recommendations for a resolution.
+Preventative: gathering and analysing information on an identified risk, e.g. concerns over your firm’s financial crime risk management, and developing recommendations for a resolution

-• Remedial – to help develop, oversee and report on the implementation of a remedial action plan or assist in the design of a customer redress programme.
+Remedial: helping to develop, oversee and report on the implementation of a remedial action plan or assisting with the design of a customer redress programme.

-Our team can assist you with your preparation prior to the FCA’s enforcement or a section 166 review visit.
-We can assist you with mock interviews and test your senior team where required.
-We can assess the robustness, effectiveness and adequacy of your policies and procedures as well as developing them to an acceptable standard, helping you create a robust governance framework.
+Our team can help you prepare for FCA enforcement or a Section 166 visit.
+For example, we can conduct mock interviews to test the readiness of your senior team and coach them as appropriate.
+We can assess the robustness, effectiveness, and adequacy of your policies and procedures – and develop them where necessary – helping you create a robust governance framework.